peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

   at zenith angle $\theta_1$.
 (2) As the Sun rises to zenith angle $\theta_2$, the broadband optical thickness (as per our definition) of the layer changes from $\tau_1$ to $\tau_2$.
-Note that $\tau_2 > \tau_1$, as the broadband optical thickness equals to optical path normalized by
+Note that $\tau_2 > \tau_1$, as the broadband optical thickness equals to optical path normalised by
   $\mu = cos(\theta)$, which is proportional to the length of the path.
   \label{fig:geometry}
 }